 When you utilize a print on-demand strategy you don’t have to worry about stocked up films going out of date or buying heavy equipment for screen printing.
 Instead, you can purchase a compact thermal transfer solution (or several) that allows updates to be made as they are available and employees to print only as needed so as to avoid unnecessary waste and expense.

-2. Consider adding color to your marks for at-a-glance recognition or brand representation
+2. Add color to your marks for at-a-glance recognition or brand representation

 Utilizing color in your rubber marking strategy can be incredibly helpful in keeping things organized and making your brand stand out to end users.